Stowe Fire Department

 For people who want to serve their community in the fire service, there’s such a variety of jobs and responsibilities that every volunteer has a place.

-We welcome any man, woman, or student with a positive attitude, strong work ethic, and servant’s heart.
+We welcome anyone with a positive attitude, strong work ethic, and servant’s heart.
 Volunteering at the fire service means learning new skills, teamwork, fire science, fire pumps and equipment, hand tools, public safety, and education—and lots of camaraderie!
 Stowe firefighters are paid volunteers, which means they’re paid when they respond to calls and for their biweekly trainings.

 Interested in joining us?